- January 14, 2021

 - A new commitment or compact from creditors and debtors to require full transparency in agreeing future loans

-Despite being prioritized by children, youth and their families, education in emergencies is often neglected in relief and recovery operations.
+Despite being prioritised by children, youth and their families, education in emergencies is often neglected in relief and recovery operations.
 This has been evident in COVID-19 response plans around the world.
 Education and learning must be prioritised within emergency plans and be fully funded.
 Since 2010, less than 2% of humanitarian funding has been spent on education.

 States must specifically address the rights of girls’ when distributing education funds and designing education systems and sector plans.
-The COVID-19 pandemic has led to alarming rates of child marriage and gender-based violence, both of which are acting as barriers to girls’ ever returning to school.
+The COVID-19 pandemic has led to alarming rates of child marriage and gender-based violence, both of which are acting as barriers to girls ever returning to school.

 States must provide free quality education for all and end the trend towards the privatisation and commercialisation of education

 There are different types of private schools and in many cases they are subject to different domestic regulations, depending on the purpose of their activity.
-There are differences, for example, between not-for-profit schools run by NGOs, public-funded private schools, faith-based organizations, community-led initiatives and commercial for-profit establishments and chains.
+There are differences, for example, between not-for-profit schools run by NGOs, public-funded private schools, faith-based organisations, community-led initiatives and commercial for-profit establishments and chains.

 The increasing privatisation of education is a global phenomenon.
 According to the World Trade Organisation, in all Organisation for Economic Co-operation and Development (OECD) members, for which comparable data is available, private funding on educational institutions represents around 15 percent of all expenditure, while in more than one-half of developing countries, private spending accounts for more than 10 percent of total education expenditure, with important variations.
 Today, private institutions globally account for some 30 percent of all students in higher education.